Beqa

-Beqa (/fj/, also known as Mbengga in English) is an island in Fiji, an outlier to the main island of Viti Levu, 10 km to the south.
+Beqa (/fj/, also spelled Mbengga in phonetic English) is an island in Fiji, an outlier to the main island of Viti Levu, 10 km to the south.
 The island has a land area of 36.3 km2 and reaches a maximum elevation of 440 m.
 Beqa has 9 villages divided between 2 tikinas (districts): Sawau and Raviravi.
 To the west is the island of Yanuca.

 The villages of Dakuibeqa (the chiefly village of the Sawau people), Dakuni, Soliyaga, Naceva and Naiseuseu are part of the tikina (district) of Sawau.
 The villages of Nawaisomo, Raviravi, Lalati and Rukua are part of the tikina (district) of Raviravi.

 Tradition

 Of the 9 villages on the island, Dakuibeqa, Dakuni, Soliyaga, Naceva, and Rukua are noted for the tradition of fire-walking.
 The phenomenon was examined in 1902 when it was already a tourist attraction, with a "Probable Explanation of the Mystery" arrived at.